 near Watermillock, Penrith, Cumbria, CA11Route details and mapDownload as a print friendly PDF

-Head towards the thunderous roar of the waterfalls, before emerging from the confines of the gorge to enjoy expansive views over Ullswater from the summit of Gowbarrow.
+Don’t let the close of summer keep you indoors.
+Experience Aira Force at its best this autumn as you head towards the thunderous roar of the waterfalls.
+Pass through woodland with lush green ferns and evergreen specimen conifers that tower over a golden autumnal backdrop.
+Then, emerge from the confines of the gorge to enjoy expansive views over Ullswater from the summit of Gowbarrow.

 - Bus stop

 Start: Aira Force National Trust car park, grid ref: NY400200